 Review & Testing Status

-We have the 2015 "universal" version of the Pepwave MAX BR1 in our ongoing testing collection, and have used it extensively as one of the core components of our mobile internet arsenal.
+We have had the 2015 "Classic"version of the Pepwave MAX BR1 in our ongoing testing collection, and have used it extensively as one of the core components of our mobile internet arsenal.

 We share our in depth testing notes and analysis with our members in more detail below.